| |

 Even Theo (our pup) doesn’t want to venture outside during those dog days.
 He lays on the floor in our kitchen to cool off, or finds a spot directly under the air vents.
 SMART dog!

-Ingredients needed for Blackberry Peach Frozen Margaritas:
+Ingredients needed for Fruity Margaritas:

 You can definitely stock these ingredients in your freezer/refrigerator all summer long.
 You never know when you’re gonna want a frozen margarita, especially during those dog days.